gregorosaurus/flyingcanuck/posts/2022-04-08_CDCProcessFromDeltaToSynapseSQL/post.md

 [Here is the notebook we will be running](GenerateCDCData.html).  **Import this notebook into your databricks cluster**.

+Once imported, set the values of the service principal and storage keys in the **Set Storage And SQL Pool Authentication** section.
-Once imported, we can then move onto activity #3.
+After that's done, we can then move onto activity #3.

 > This notebook will be used for the incremental load as well.